Fake Tan on Trial: Garnier Summer Body reviewed

 But does it work?

 Well, yes and no. I personally wasn’t very impressed with this one.
 While it has its good points (which we’ll talk about later), for me it was just too subtle, even on my lily-white skin.
 I’m used to using Johnson’s every two or three days at the most, but I’d need to use Summer Body every day if I wanted to maintain that sun-kissed look.
-That said, its very subtlety might be a big bonus for some people, so on with the review…
+That said, its very subtlety might be a big bonus for some people, so here’s my Garnier summer body review…

 Garnier Summer Body, 250ml.
 Unlike the Jonson’s I tried earlier, which comes in two different “Strengths” (one for fair skin, one for darker skin), this is a “one shade suits all” lotion.
 Perhaps if it was available in a darker mix, I’d have got on with it better.